martong/vim-quick-search/README.md

 # QuickSearch
 QuickSearch provides you simple and very effective search in vim.
+The key here is that vim's search buffer is always synced with your Ag/Ack searches, and *literal* search mode is set intuitevely.
+In visual mode you want to searh literally.
+However when you search from the command line, you want to use normal regexes with special characters with their special meaning.
 You sould have vim Ack or Ag installed.

 ## Setup